I Don't (Mariah Carey song)

 "I Don't" is a song by American singer Mariah Carey featuring American rapper YG.
-Carey previewed the track during an episode of her E! docuseries, Mariah's World, on January 29, 2017.
+The song was written by Carey, YG, Johntá Austin, Crystal Nicole Pompey, Donell Jones, and Kyle West and produced by Jermaine Dupri and Bryan-Michael Cox.
+Carey previewed the track during the final episode of her E! docuseries, Mariah's World, on January 29, 2017.
 Epic Records released it as a single five days later on February 3.
-The song samples the Donell Jones song "Where I Wanna Be".
+The song samples Jones's song "Where I Wanna Be".

 Production and release

 Carey debuted "I Don't" during an episode of her E! docuseries, Mariah's World, on January 29, 2017.
 Footage of Carey recording a snippet of the song in a studio booth was broadcast during the episode, which Hugh McIntyre of Forbes described as "perfect timing as far as promotion goes".
 Two days later on January 31, the cover art was revealed by Carey via her official Twitter; it shows the singer in the backseat of a white car with red leathers and accompanied by the track's featured rapper, YG, riding shotgun.
 Epic Records subsequently released the track for download on February 3, 2017.
 On March 24, 2017, a remix featuring Remy Ma was released.